 Sprague is violating Section 122.21(g) because its Application did not include a water balance, an estimate of average flow, or a description of the basis for that estimate.
-Without any information on the average stormwater flow from the facility, EPA and the public have no idea how much stormwater is discharging from the Terminal.
+Without any information on the average stormwater flow from the facility, the EPA and the public have no idea how much stormwater is discharging from the Terminal.
+Further, Sprague has failed to identify climate change impacts as changes at the facility that may have an effect on the water balance at the Terminal.
+Factors that could affect stormwater flow at the Terminal include sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.
 Sprague's violation is ongoing and continuous because Sprague has failed to update its Application.